luisdiogo2071317/azure-docs.pt-pt/articles/media-services/previous/media-services-widevine-license-template-overview.md

     }

 ### <a name="example"></a>Exemplo
-O exemplo seguinte mostra como utilizar os APIs de .NET para configurar uma licença Widevine simple:
+O exemplo seguinte mostra como utilizar as APIs do .NET para configurar uma licença do Widevine simple:

     private static string ConfigureWidevineLicenseTemplate()
     {